cardano-foundation/CIPs/cip-wallet-best-practices/README.md

 ### Transactions

+Wallets SHOULD;
 - inform of all assets being moved within a transaction
 - strong warnings when wallet cannot verify the inputs to a transaction
 - signing certificates with the wrong type of keys

 ### Staking

+If wallets allow in-app staking then wallets SHOULD;
-- should allow delegation to all
+- allow delegation to all pools

-### dApp Connector

 ### Governance

+If wallets allow in-app governance features then wallets SHOULD;
+- allow delegation to all DReps
+- allow voting on all governance actions

 ## Rationale: how does this CIP achieve its goals?